 As the sun sets on Rio de Janeiro, you’ll start the feel the city groove to samba beats; with its roots in traditional African rhythms, it is the soul of the city’s music scene.
-If you’re visiting Rio, make sure you keep a night reserved for some samba dancing out on the town.
-Samba Dance Clubs are mainly concentrated in and around the Bohemian district of Lapa which is adjacent to Centro, a neighborhood in Zona Central of Rio, Brazil.
+If you’re visiting Rio, make sure you keep a night reserved for some samba dancing.
+Samba Dance Clubs are mainly concentrated in and around the Bohemian district of Lapa which is adjacent to Centro, a neighbourhood in Zona Central of Rio, Brazil.

 Carioca da Gema

 This warm and intimate club is one of the very first to kick off the samba scene in Lapa and plays host to some of the most legendary samba bands in the city.
 The giant main room unfolds as a dance floor with the band playing at the front.
 The servers cruise on the floor between dancers with their drinks in trays so the partying doesn’t need to stop.

 The relaxed atmosphere is perfect for newbies to samba; try out some moves if you’re feeling bold enough or just watch the mesmerizing samba dancers at this lively joint.

 Address: Av.
 Mem de Sá, 79 - Centro, Rio de Janeiro - RJ

 Famous for its samba, choro, and forró nights, Clube dos Democraticos has a wild and young atmosphere, contrasting its ageing 19th-century mansion with a notably grand marble staircase.
 The large dance floor attracts some of the best dancers in Rio which are an absolute treat to watch.
 Although less touristy, locals welcome newcomers to the dance floor; here’s your chance to learn some new moves.

 Address: R. Riachuelo, 91 - Centro, Rio de Janeiro - RJ